 This works beautifully, and we now have a tool that objectively (not optimistically) shows the effect of every added object – not only in terms of bottom-line poundage, but effect on trim.
 This makes it easy early in the design stages to modify decisions about battery bays, tankage, spares inventory, and more – all with solid feedback on how product choices and placement will affect performance.

 This article will show you how to accomplish the same thing, using any robust database package, on any computing platform.
-The example here was created in FileMaker Pro for the Macintosh and is freely available if you want it, but the theory and field definitions are fully explained so you can implement it in other packages (or in a spreadsheet such as Excel, if you prefer that over a database).
+The example here was created in FileMaker Pro for the Macintosh, but the theory and field definitions are fully explained so you can implement it in other packages (or in a spreadsheet such as Excel, if you prefer that over a database).
 This tool will not only give you much greater control over the trim of your boat, but also provide a convenient place to keep track of spares, costs, insurable totals, vendors, serial numbers, service intervals, and things to buy.

 Let’s start with an introduction to the whole “center of gravity” concept, see how to calculate the effect of an object’s weight and location, then dive into the database design…